 Right – The frosting, It’s as simple as mixing together cool whip, instant pudding, and crushed pineapple.

 You’ll need to refrigerate the cake of course, since the frosting contains cool whip, but you’ll impress your guests when you place this cake in front of them.
 They’ll think it took hours to make it.

-And just wait until they take a bite of this super moist, light and luscious cake!Print
+And just wait until they take a bite of this super moist, light and luscious Mandarin Orange Cake!Print